-Caregiver counseling (#70-2a/70-2b): Care coordinators meet with family caregivers to assist them in understanding the options and services available to them and their care recipient.
-Care coordinators help with person-centered decision making, problem solving, support, and training so the care provider can better care for their person.
+Caregiver counseling (#70-2a/70-2b): Care Coordinators meet with family caregivers to assist them in understanding the options and services available to them and their care recipient.
+Care Coordinators help with person-centered decision making, problem solving, support, and training.
 (IIIE funds)

-Person-Centered Options Counseling (#70-2): The service helps seniors and people with disabilities develop a long term care plan and provides important services and resources.
-This service is conducted by staff trained in person- centered option counseling.
-Currently, all four senior care coordinators are going through the person-centered options counseling training provided through the ADRC.
-Service is provided by CAT’s trained options counselors.
-This service is part of the METRO ADRC and service information is entered into the RTZ database system.
+Person-Centered Options Counseling (#70-2): This service helps seniors and people with disabilities develop a long-term care plan, and provides important services and resources.
+All of CAT’s Senior Care Coordinators are required to receive training in person-centered options counseling through the ADRC.
+Service information is entered into the RTZ database system.
 (IIIB funds)

 Caregiver Cash and Counseling (#73/73a): Family caregivers are given a stipend to obtain the supportive services which are needed to relieve the stresses of caregiving.
-Historically this program has been used to provide funds for the family caregiver to attend support group meetings or conferences such as the McGinty Conference.
+Historically, this program has been used to provide funds for the family caregiver to attend support group meetings or conferences, such as the McGinty Conference.
 (IIIE and private funds)

-Volunteer Services (#90-1): Use of volunteers to provide transportation, board members, meal site management, home delivery of meals, home repairs, friendly visiting, reassurance and other activities/services.
+Volunteer Services (#90-1): Volunteers supplement the senior program in many capacities, including: helping to provide transportation, acting as board members, managing meal sites, delivering meals, performing home repairs, and providing friendly visits and reassurance.
 (IIIB funds)

 Oregon Money Management Program: Provides Representative Payee and Bill Payer (Mentoring) services through a trained and certified payee to those age 18 and older who are also very low-income.
 (OMMP State Funds)